 The French typically indulge in their own special meal at Christmas, which is called “Réveillon”.
 One of the main differences is that this feast is typically eaten on Christmas Eve, often after returning from a Midnight Mass service.

-A traditional hors d’oeuvre can consist of blinis with caviar or smoked salmon, accompanied by a glass of champagne.
+A traditional starter is blinis with caviar or smoked salmon, accompanied by a glass of champagne.
 You might then move onto an appetizer of fresh oysters or foie gras with sliced bread.

 Of course, the French don’t stick to a universal main course.
-Goose or turkey with a rich chesnut stuffing are extremely popular amongst Parisians, but you’ll find all kinds of bird on offer in the weeks running up to Christmas.
-Once again, there’s no set list of vegetables, but classic accompaniments might include herbed potatoes, buttery carrots and haricots verts…
+Goose or turkey with a rich chestnut stuffing are extremely popular among Parisians, but you’ll find all kinds of birds on offer in the weeks running up to Christmas.
+Once again, there’s no set list of vegetables, but classic accompaniments might include potatoes, buttery carrots and green beans…

 If you’ve made it this far, now you can move on to a cheese course, complemented by sweet pudding wine.
 Next comes the classic selection of 13 desserts.
 From dried fruits and nuts to sweet cakes and soufflés, these dishes represent Jesus and the 12 apostles.

-Just as you think that it’s all over, in comes a Yule Log – ”bûche de Noël”, a rich chcolate sponge cake that’s filled with raspberry jam!
+Just as you think that it’s all over, in comes a Yule Log – “bûche de Noël”, a rich chocolate sponge cake that’s filled with raspberry jam!

-Most of the ingredients for these recipies should be available your nearest supermarkets, such as Monoprix, Franprix, U or Carrefour.
+Most of the ingredients for these recipes should be available at your nearest supermarket, such as Monoprix, Franprix, U or Carrefour.
 For fresh oysters, you will need to visit a local fishmonger.
 Buying your meat from a butcher generally promises higher quality and more choice.

 We hope that this post has given you a few ideas on how to enjoy the festive season like a true Parisian.

 In the meantime, we’d like to wish you a Merry Christmas and a Happy New Year!